sourcegraph/deploy-sourcegraph/configure/xlang/experimental/html/README.md

 You can enable it by:

-1. Append the `kubectl apply` command for the HTML language server deployment to `kubectl-apply-all.sh.
+1. Append the `kubectl apply` command for the HTML language server deployment to `kubectl-apply-all.sh`.

    ```bash
    echo kubectl apply --prune -l deploy=xlang-html -f configure/experimental/html --recursive >> kubectl-apply-all.sh